-The only thing surprising about Donald Trump’s groping marks is that they’ve caused a wave of condemnations from people who’ve previously stood quietly by as the Republican nominee makes his bid for the White House.
+The only thing surprising about Donald Trump’s groping remarks is that they’ve caused a wave of condemnations from people who’ve previously stood quietly by as the Republican nominee makes his bid for the White House.

 In the recording, Trump told “Access Hollywood” host Billy Bush he might lunge for a kiss with Days of Our Lives actress Arianne Zucker.